bcollin/tiny-gallery/readme.txt

 2. Replace the images.

-3. If you need more or fewer images, change the value of $conf['length'] in header.php.

-4. If you need a different image format, change the value of $conf['type'] in header.php.
+3. Change the settings if you so desire:

+	- Copy conf-example.php to a new file called conf.php.

+	- Edit conf.php in a text editor.

+	- Note that the program uses conf-example.php to read its default settings, so do not delete or rename that file.

 5. Check that your images are named 01.png, 02.png, 03.png and so on.
+(Or 01.jpg, 02.jpg and so on, depending on your settings.)